Ys-Prakash/transcv/README.md

 vis_rec_ob.initialize(model)
 ```

-Now, the `model` can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) API, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset.
+Now, the `model` can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset.
+For the details of the visual recognition part, please see `VisRecTrans`.

-### An example for using the VisRecTrans API for object detection :
+### An example for using the DETR class for object detection :

 ```python
 from transcv.detr import DETR